jeffreykegler/old_kollos/notes/misc/loup2.md

 First we define *nulling height* for rules and for symbols.
 The definition is inductive.

-* Any symbol on the LHS of an empty rule also has nulling height 0.
+* The nulling height of an empty rule is -1.

+* The nulling height of a rule is `n + 1`, where `n` is the highest nulling height of any of its RHS symbols.
+    The nulling height of a rule is not defined if the nulling height of any symbol on its RHS is not defined.

-* If the highest nulling height of the the symbols on its RHS is `n` the nulling height of a rule is `n + 1`.
+* The nulling height of a symbol is `n + 1` where `n` is the lowest nulling height of a rule with that symbol on its LHS.

-* If symbol `x` is not of nulling height zero, it must be on the LHS of at least one non-emtpy rule.
+    The nulling height of a symbol is not defined if it is not on the LHS of at any rule.

-    If the lowest nulling height of the rules with symbol `x` on the LHS is `n`, then the nulling height of the symbol is `n + 1`.
+Note that these definition imply that the nulling height of any symbol that is on the LHS of an empty rule is 0.

-* The nulling height of empty rules will not be used, but for consistency, they can be thought of as having a nulling height of -1.

-It can be seen by induction on this definition that nulling height is defined for a symbol if and only if it is nullable.
+It can be seen by induction on this definition that nulling height is defined for a symbol if and only if it derives the empty string in a finite number of derivation steps.
+In other words, the nulling height of a symbol is defined if and only if it is nullable.

-### If a symbol is marked nullable, it has a nulling height nullable
+### If a symbol is marked nullable, it has a nulling height

+By examining the pseudo-code,
+it is straightforward to confirm that no symbol is marked nullable unless

+* it is initialized nullable, or

+* it is on the LHS of a rule all of whose RHS symbols are marked nullable.

-It is straightforward to by examining the pseudo-code that no symbol is marked nullable unless it has a defined nulling height.
+It is easy to show that by induction that no symbol will be marked nullable unless it has a nulling height.
 Less obvious is the converse, which we will show next.

 ### If a symbol has a nulling height, our algorithm marks it nullable.

 The proof is by strong induction on the nulling height of symbols.
+The basis of the induction
-The basis is that all symbols of nulling height 0 are marked nullable.
+is that all symbols of nulling height 0 are marked nullable.
-The basis is given by the initialiation of the "work stack" in the pseudo code.
+The basis is given by the initialiation of the "work stack", as can be confirmed by examining the pseudo code.

 For the step of the induction, we assume that all nullables of nulling height `n` or less are marked